A Basildon Chronology|

 Headmistress.
 The school is now known as Fairhouse Community Junior School.

-The Staneway railway bridge linking Laindon Link with Lee Chapel South opened.
-The bridge, known
+The Staneway railway overbridge linking Laindon Link with Lee Chapel South opened to traffic.
+The bridge, officially

-as 83A, over the British Railways run Fenchurch Street to Shoeburyness rail route was built of a
+designated 83A over the British Railways run Fenchurch Street to Shoeburyness rail route, is the first new one to cross

 to the High Road at Langdon Hills was completed in 1966.
 From the 1990s the bridge crossing